Materialism: Overview

+Materialism is the philosophical doctrine that matter has a primary position in the nature of the world, with mind or consciousness emerging as a secondary, dependent reality or not existing at all.
+In its extreme form, materialism asserts that the real world consists of only material things, with the important qualification that space and time must also be included if these are realities rather than mere systems of relations.
 Materialism belongs to the class of monist ontology, and is thus different from ontological theories based on dualism or pluralism.
 For singular explanations of the phenomenal reality, materialism is in contrast to idealism, neutral monism, and spiritualism.
 It can also contrast with phenomenalism, vitalism, and dual-aspect monism.
-Its materiality can, in some ways, be linked to the concept of determinism, as espoused by Enlightenment thinkers.
+It can be linked to the concept of determinism, as espoused by Enlightenment thinkers.